nrfconnect/sdk-nrf/samples/openthread/coap_server/README.rst

 Testing
 =======

-After building the sample and programming it to your development kit, test it by performing the following steps:
+After building the sample and programming it to your development kit, complete the following steps to test it:

 #.
 Program at least one development kit with the :ref:`coap_client_sample` sample and reset it.
 #.
 Turn on the Simple CoAP Client node.
    This node becomes the Thread network Leader.
 #.
 Turn on all the other nodes, including the Simple CoAP Server nodes.
-   They enter the network as Children, and will gradually become Routers.
+   They enter the network as Children, and gradually become Routers.

    .. note::
-      It can take up to 15 seconds for Thread to establish network.
+      It can take up to 15 seconds for Thread to establish the network.

 #.
-Press Button 2 on the client node to control LED 4 on all server nodes.
+Press **Button 2** on the client node to control **LED 4** on all server nodes.
 #.
-Pair a client with a server by completing the following steps:
+To pair a client with a server, complete the following steps:

    a.
-Press Button 4 on a server node to enable pairing.
+Press **Button 4** on a server node to enable pairing.
    #.
-Press Button 3 on a client node to pair it with the server node in the pairing mode.
+Press **Button 3** on a client node to pair it with the server node in the pairing mode.

 #.
-Press Button 1 on the client node to control the LED 4 on paired server node.
+Press **Button 1** on the client node to control the **LED 4** on the paired server node.

 Running OpenThread CLI commands
 -------------------------------